Overview #

 - Explicit

-cardholderIdin the request (must bepass_audit). - User's approved cardholder for the card type.
+cardholderIdin the request — must belong to your client, match the BIN's card type, and bepass_audit. - User's approved cardholder for the card type (

 | Field | Type | Description |